QatarEnergy: India

 A long-term deal was made in August 2023 between QE and GAIL (India) Ltd. for more than 1 million metric tons of LNG per year for 20 years.
 On 6 February 2024, QatarEnergy signed a supply deal with Petronet LNG for 7.5 million metric tons a year of LNG from 2028 to 2048.
 The agreement was to renew an existing deal with Petronet that expires in 2028 for the same amount of yearly LNG deliveries.

 Japan

-In July 2023, Prime Minister Fumio Kishida of Japan and Sheikh Tamim bin Hamad al-Thani of Qatar, agreed to increase LNG supplies in the future and therefore change the relationship between the two countries to be strategic and specifically emphasizing on energy, economy, security and defence.
+In July 2023, Prime Minister Fumio Kishida of Japan and Sheikh Tamim bin Hamad Al Thani of Qatar, agreed to increase LNG supplies in the future and therefore change the relationship between the two countries to be strategic and specifically emphasizing on energy, economy, security and defence.
 Previously existing LNG contracts expired between the two countries back in 2021 and 2022.
-In November 2022, QatarEnergy signed a charter contract with Japan's Mitsui OSK Lines (MOL) for three LNG carriers to be built by Hudong-Zhonghua Shipbuilding and delivered by 2027.
+In November 2022, QatarEnergy signed a charter contract with Japan's Mitsui O.S.K.
+Lines (MOL) for three LNG carriers to be built by Hudong–Zhonghua Shipbuilding and delivered by 2027.
 In February 2024, QE signed a deal with Mitsui & Co. for the supply of 11 million barrels of condensate to be delivered yearly for the next 10 years starting April 2024.